 €810,15 for 5 days makes €405,08 per person

 €81,02 per person per day

 All in all I do think it’s a bit on the high end for a city trip but I do feel we did everything we wanted and even ate out every single night.
 We thought we might order a kebab some night, but we enjoyed our pub food that much, that we just kept going to the pub.
 I feel the pubs and the beer was part of the Dublin experience and that came at a cost.

 As you can see from the above image, both our accommodation and our food and drinks, make up for a third of our expenses each.
 We might have saved some money if we would have stayed at a hostel, but we did have the comfort of having our own place.
 In case you want to know more about my travel expenses, please check out my Cologne expense report, or my costs for a weekend in Alicante, or my travel expenses for Barcelona.

 Need more help with your vacation budget planning?
 Check the vacation budget planner.

 What do you think?
 Did we spent too much?
 Do you keep taps on your travel expenses?
-Please share your experiences of the costs for a weekend in Dublin below.
+Please share your experiences of the weekend in Dublin cost below.